 'Complex' supply chain issues affect 2022 aircraft deliveries

-Hughes added that the industry is more comfortable with USM than it might have been in the past.
+Hughes added that the industry is more comfortable with USM than it might have been in the past:

-As fleets approach their end of life, MRO tends to become less cost-effective and utilising USM can squeeze the last bit of revenue out of an aircraft.
+As fleets approach their end of life, MRO tends to become less cost-effective – utilising USM can squeeze the last bit of revenue out of an aircraft.
 The salvage of older aircraft also has the potential to increase MRO production as well, as salvaged parts will still need to be checked through an MRO process before being offered on the used parts market.

 RELATED ARTICLE: